Push Rod vs Pull Rod Suspension In F1 (Simple Explanation)

 Push rod and pull rod suspension systems in F1 both allow the car to remain stable on an uneven track surface or when going over kerbs.
 Push rod suspension has a rod going from the bottom of the wheel to the top of the nose, while a pull rod goes from the top of the wheel to the bottom of the nose.

-With each team having a unique design in their suspension, you’ll probably hear a lot about the pull rod vs the push rod suspension argument throughout the 2022 F1 season.
-For that reason, we’ve gone through everything you need to know about pull and push rod suspension below.
+With each team having a unique design in their suspension, there is often much discussion about pull road vs push rod suspension and which one is best.
+For that reason, I’ve gone through everything you need to know about pull and push rod suspension below.

 Before we dive into the differences between push rod and pull rod suspension, it’s important to understand where to find these elements on an F1 car, and what their purpose is.